nulinspiratie/JAR_education/documentation/connecting_pixhawk_pi_laptop.md

 Control of the PixHawk from the laptop is achieved as follows: The Raspberry Pi is connected to the Pixhawk's TELEM2 port (see http://ardupilot.org/dev/docs/raspberry-pi-via-mavlink.html].
 The Raspberry Pi hosts a Jupyter Notebook server, which can be accessed from a laptop on the same WiFi network.
 A Jupyter Notebook is an interactive programming environment that allows easy evaluating of code sections.
+This makes programming much easier, since you don't have to evaluate all your code in one go.
+Instead, you can evaluate a part of your code, see if it works, and then continue to the next part.

 This guide assumes that the Raspberry Pi is installed and setup correctly (see Raspberry pi installation guide).